BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Getting the ephys data
 ~~~~~~~~~~~~~~~~~~~~~~

 Prior to initiating the extraction process, the electrphysiological data needs to be placed in ephys_data folder.
 In this example, the data used is for continuous adapting pyramidal cells (cADpyr) e-type model of rat somatosensory cortex.
 The data is accessible for download from this `repo <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/feature_extraction/input-traces/C060109A1-SR-C1>`_.
 You can conveniently retrieve it using the ``download_ephys_data.sh`` script.
 When using your own ephys data, it is crucial to specify the type of files you are working with.

+The example works with Igor Binary Wave (ibw) files.
+You can also use Neurodata Without Borders (nwb) files.
+Please update the ``file_type`` variable to “ibw” or “nwb” in the configuration file ``targets.py``.
+Make the necessary changes in the file depending on your data.
+You can also use other file types, such as the Axon Binary File format (abf) and MATLAB binary (mat) files, which use BluePyEfe's reader functions.
+It will require modifying the ``configure_targets`` function accordingly.
+If your ephys data format is of any other type, don’t hesitate to contact the package authors to implement its reader in BluePyEfe.

  Please set the ``file_type`` variable to either "ibw" or "nwb" in the configuration file ``targets.py``, depending on your data format.
 Additionally, ensure you provide the correct path to your ephys data files in the ``filenames`` list within the same configuration file.

 Extraction
 ~~~~~~~~~~

 To perform the extraction, you will need an extraction config file `./config/extract_config/L5PC_config.json <./config/extract_config/L5PC_config.json>`_.
 This file will be automatically created before the extraction by the ``configure_targets`` function in ``./pipeline.py``, if you are using your own data, the function might need to be modified for your needs.
 This function relies on the parameters set in the ``./targets.py`` configuration file which contains:

-* files_metadata: Path to the ephys data files.
+* ``files_metadata``: Path to the ephys data files.
 Please ensure to set your file type (ibw or nwb) in the ``file_type`` variable.
-* ecodes_metadata: List of ecodes protocols (e.g. IDthresh) for which you want features to be extracted.
+* ``ecodes_metadata``: List of ecodes protocols (e.g. IDthresh) for which you want features to be extracted.
-* protocols_rheobase: The protocol to use to find the rheobase of the cell.
+* ``protocols_rheobase``: The protocol to use to find the rheobase of the cell.
-* targets: List of dictionaries, where each entry contains the protocol within which the features are extracted at a specific amplitude.
+* ``targets``: List of dictionaries, where each entry contains the protocol within which the features are extracted at a specific amplitude.

 Therefore, before proceeding, it is essential to edit ``./targets.py`` to accurately reflect your specific settings.
 Once ``./targets.py`` has been configured to your requirements, the ``configure_targets`` function will parse these settings and subsequently create the appropriate ``L5PC_config.json`` configuration file.